OsmanGny/Nukkit-Telekinesis-Plugin/README.md

 /telekinesis

-Opens the form window you can take the telestick or change the settings.
+Opens the form window that you can take a telestick or change the settings.
 You need to be op for executing this command

 I'll add new features but I'm still learning.